WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Related Work

-\subsection{Related Work}
+\section{Related Work}

-\textbf{Post-training quantization and outliers.} Generic post-training quantization schemes, such as RTN (round-to-nearest), OBQ~\citep{frantar2022obc}, and GPTQ~\citep{frantar2023optq}, are highly sensitive to heavy-tailed outliers in the weights and activations of LLMs because a small number of extreme values determine the quantization scale.
-As a result, most quantization levels are spent covering rare extremes instead of the bulk of the distribution, which leads to a significant loss of accuracy.
+\textbf{Post-training quantization (PTQ) and outliers.} PTQ schemes, such as RTN (round-to-nearest), OBQ~\citep{frantar2022obc}, and GPTQ~\citep{frantar2023optq}, are sensitive to heavy-tailed outliers in the weights and activations of LLMs because a small number of extreme values can determine the quantization scale, leading to high error.

 \textbf{Non-uniform bitwidths and explicit outlier storage.} One common strategy to mitigate outliers is to use non-uniform bitwidths.
 Methods such as LLM.int8()~\citep{NEURIPS2022_c3ba4962}, SpQR~\citep{dettmers2024spqr}, and QUIK~\citep{ashkboos-etal-2024-quik} explicitly separate and store outliers in higher precision, while HPTQ~\citep{chen2025geometryllmquantizationgptq} uses Huffman encoding to compress the outliers and reduce their storage costs.
-These approaches can achieve high accuracy at a low effective bitwidth, however, the resulting formats are irregular and require specialized kernels and additional engineering effort for efficient deployment.
+These approaches can achieve high accuracy at a low effective bitwidth; however, the resulting formats are irregular and require specialized kernels.

 \textbf{Transform-based outlier mitigation.} Another line of work applies transforms to the weights and activations before quantization to reduce the impact of outliers.
 SmoothQuant~\citep{pmlr-v202-xiao23c} and AWQ~\citep{MLSYS2024_42a452cb} rescale channels to stabilize the dynamic ranges of weights and activations.
 QuIP~\citep{cheequip2023} introduces an incoherence processing step.
-QuIP\#~\citep{pmlr-v235-tseng24a}, QTIP~\citep{NEURIPS2024_6de2e84b}, and QuaRot~\citep{NEURIPS2024_b5b93943} use Hadamard transforms to spread outlier energy across channel dimensions, while SpinQuant~\citep{liu2025spinquant} learns rotations optimized on calibration data.
-However, their transforms are either heuristic, costly to learn, or primarily designed for weight-only quantization, which limits their accuracy or practicality when applied to fast, per-token activation quantization in large models.
+QuIP\#~\citep{pmlr-v235-tseng24a}, QTIP~\citep{NEURIPS2024_6de2e84b}, and QuaRot~\citep{NEURIPS2024_b5b93943} use Hadamard transforms to spread outlier energy across channel dimensions, while SpinQuant~\citep{liu2025spinquant} and FlatQuant~\citep{pmlr-v267-sun25l} learn transforms optimized on calibration data.
+However, their transforms are heuristic and costly to learn, which limits their accuracy or practicality when applied to fast, per-token activation quantization in large models.